 Link back – please point your online communities to the offical, main WSU social media sites — Facebook, YouTube and Twitter.
 Let the staff in University Communications know about your site and we’ll link to you on the official WSU social media sites.

 Use university logo and identity marks appropriately – the use of these marks identifies your site as part of Weber State University and helps strengthen the university brand.
-Follow the graphics standards guide.
+Follow the university branding guide.
 Contact University Communications if you need help.
 Do not use the WSU logo to promote a political candidate or cause, or a product or service.

 Maintain confidentiality – do not post confidential or proprietary information about Weber State University, its students, its alumni or fellow employees.
 Use good ethical judgment and follow university policies and federal requirements, such as FERPA.